The SOTA Primary 6 Creative Writing Competition 2020 received a record 1,514 entries from primary schools all across Singapore.

 All the works submitted were very impressive, and shortlisting the finalists proved to be a very challenging task.
 The top three winners and 22 finalists were decided on after much careful deliberation.

 The 3 winners wrote stories with interesting and believable characters engaged in heartwarming and intriguing situations, all set within richly imagined and developed settings.

-Once again, thank you to those who participated!
-We would like to thank SPH Foundation for sponsoring the book vouchers that will be received by our winners.
+We would also like to thank SPH Foundation for sponsoring the book vouchers that will be received by the winners.

 We once again sincerely thank all participants for being involved in this Competition!

 | Kate Lee Ai Yun || Alexandra Primary School |

 | Wang YiXuan || Bukit View Primary School |

 | Elliot Aidan Ng || Catholic High School (Primary) |

 | Lee Zhiqin Isaac || Catholic High School (Primary) |

 | Caleb Kow Rong Pin || Edgefield Primary School |